ericaro/mrepo/README.md

         __________
         30

-## working with a CI
+## working as a team

 Generate a ".sbr" file

-    $ sbr reflect
+    $ sbr write
     $ git add .sbr
-    $ git commit -m "Added .sbr for my CI"
+    $ git commit -m "Added .sbr for my team"

+Then your teammate can pull it

+    $ sbr update

+  - It fully git-pull the local repository (using -ff-only)
+  - Then clone each "new" repository declared in the .sbr file
+  - Prune (with -f option) of  each "deprecated" repository removed from the .sbr file
+  - Pull each remaining dependencies

+## working with a CI

 On the CI side, you don't just need a pull on the main repository, you also need to clone all dependencies

-    $ sbr apply
+    $ sbr refresh -f
-    $ a -a git fetch
-You have fully copied your workspace.

 Whenever something new happens ?

-    $ git pull
-    $ sbr apply
-    $ a -a git fetch
-    $ a git merge --ff-only
+    $ git refresh -f

-First statement is to pull the top repository

 # Installation